 - Safer and more convenient cycle routes throughout New Lynn.
-We are already working on the New Lynn to Avondale and Waterview Shared Paths, and Te Whau Pathway.
+We have completed the Waterview Shared Paths and are working on the Te Whau Pathway and New Lynn to Avondale path.
 We want to build on these improvements and encourage more walking and cycling trips in your area.

 - New Lynn is growing.
 To support this growth, we want to give people more travel options to get to work, school and local attractions such as shopping centres, cafes and parks.